Criminal Defense Clinic

 Important Information

-The course is open to 8 students.
+The course is open to 12 students.
 Both J.D. and L.L.M. students are eligible.
-Preference will be given to students that have taken, or are currently enrolled in, Criminal Investigations and Evidence.
+Preference will be given to students who have taken, or are currently enrolled in, Criminal Investigations and Evidence.
 Please email Amber Baylor ([email protected]) to discuss the clinic in more detail.